Meet the Band - CORNETS

 I came to brass banding at the ripe old age of 19!
 Although I had learned to play clarinet at my primary school in New York and dabbled around with the French Horn in High School, music was never a serious part of my studies.
 However, when I returned to England in the mid 70s and found myself in Honiton, I felt that I needed to fill my spare time with a hobby and whilst looking through the evening courses at Honiton Community College, my eye was caught by the brass lessons offered by the band.
 John Woodland took me under his wing as a learner and once I joined the band, I never had any spare time, especially once I became Secretary!
 Through the years I have played with several bands in the area, including Bridport St Swithins, Ottery St Mary, Chard, Sidmouth and Exeter Temple (SA) but Honiton Band has been the constant in my life, keeping me sane.
 I’ve thoroughly enjoyed my banding - and I couldn’t have found a nicer group of people to enjoy it with.

-Duncan Bradshaw-Smith - Repiano
+Roger Sleeman - Repiano

 Jack Clarke - 2nd Cornet

 I started playing cornet/tenor horn in my mid thirties, when a couple of work colleagues persuaded me to join the local brass band.
 During my working life I have played with several brass bands throughout the country, finally settling in Honiton when I retired and belong to both the Honiton and Ottery St Mary bands.
 I have been on many twinning visits during the years and have met some extremely friendly and hospitable people, including a couple in Germany with whom we have been exchanging visits for the past 17 years.
 It is a fine hobby from which one can derive a great deal of pleasure (and occasional frustration) and I would recommend it to people of all ages.
 Whether one becomes good enough to be an accomplished soloist, or just part of the ensemble, every instrumentalist plays a part in music making.
 So whether you are young or old, come along and give brass banding a try!
-It will keep you away from the telly at least - which cannot be a bad thing!!
+It will keep you away from the telly at least - which cannot be a bad thing!

-© Honiton Band 2008 - 2010
+© Honiton Band 2008 - 2022

 Site Map